Tickmill

 Broker status: Active

-Yes, Tickmill is regulated by several reputable authorities, including the FCA (UK), CySEC (Cyprus), FSA (Seychelles), LFSA (Malaysia), and FSCA (South Africa).
+Yes.
+Tickmill operates multiple entities regulated by FCA (UK), CySEC (Cyprus), FSA (Seychelles), LFSA (Malaysia), and FSCA (South Africa).
+Client funds are held in segregated accounts, and negative balance protection applies to retail clients under relevant entities.

 Leave your thoughts